tansengming/stripe-subscribe/README.md

 🔴 **This gem is still in Alpha and has not been tested on Production** 🔴

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
-It does 2 major things,
+It gives you 2 major things,

-- views and controllers to handle plan selection and payment
+- views and controllers so a user can select a plan and pay for it
-- adds methods on the model to fetch it's Stripe customer and subscriptions
+- methods on the model to fetch it's Stripe customer and subscriptions

 Checking a user's subscription and getting the user to subscribe to a plan is as simple as,